Comment on page

 Figure 3: Schematic representation of NovaSeq 6000 flow cell and the nanowells.

-The NovaSeq Flow Cell specifications are further detailed in the tables below.
+The NovaSeq Flow Cell specifications are further detailed in the table below.